Ashok0/EnderalVREssentials-Nightly/README.md

 	* Tick "*Equippable Tattoo Skins UNP + CBBE*" if you wish to apply tattoos/bodypaint to your character (female only).
 	* Tick "*Replace spiders with wolfs and bears*" OR "*Arachnophobia - No Spiders and Beetles*" if you have arachnophobia!
 Choose only one.
 	* Tick "*DynDOLOD_Output_PERFORMANCE*" OR "*DynDOLOD_Output_QUALITY*".
 Select only one.
 The PERFORMANCE version uses "billboard1" trees for LOD4 for optimal performance.
 The QUALITY version uses "level0" trees for LOD4.
 This will greatly improve tree LODs but results in -10fps in large open areas on an RTX 3070.
 The PERFORMANCE version is enabled by default.
-17. (Optional) You can optimize your VR performance by installing either [OpenVR FSR](https://github.com/fholger/openvr_fsr) (Compatible with all headsets) or the 64-bit DLL for [OpenComposite](https://gitlab.com/znixian/OpenOVR/) (Compatible with Oculus headsets only, highly recommended when using Air Link) to your Skyrim VR installation folder.
+17. (Optional) You can optimize your VR performance by installing either [VR Performance Toolkit](https://github.com/fholger/vrperfkit) (Compatible with all headsets) and/or the 64-bit DLL for [OpenComposite](https://gitlab.com/znixian/OpenOVR/) (Compatible with Oculus headsets only, highly recommended when using Air Link) to your Skyrim VR installation folder.
 Backup and overwrite the existing DLL file in your Skyrim VR folder.
 		* OpenComposite improves framerates by launching Enderal VR directly through the Oculus runtime and eliminating overhead from Steam VR.
 18. (Optional) You can delete the \downloads\ folder in your Mod Organizer 2 folder to remove downloaded mods which are only needed during installation.
 This will free up 61GB of hard disk space.
 19. Make sure "SKSE" is selected in the upper right dropdown bar and click "Run" to launch and play Enderal VR!